dbochicchio/reactor-mqtt-contrib/README.md

 ### Scene controllers

 Many devices are also offering scene controller capabilities.
-Map a new device using *shelly_scenecontroller* as a template .
+Map a new device using *shelly_scenecontroller* as a template.
 Simply specify *channel* parameters accordingly for multi-buttons devices (Shelly 2.5, i3, etc).

 ### Shelly Uni